VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--bloop-startup-timeout`

-Maximum duration to wait for compilation server to start up
+Maximum duration to wait for the compilation server to start up

 #### `--bloop-default-java-opts`

-Include default jvm opts for bloop
+Include default JVM options for Bloop

 #### `--bloop-java-opt`